merenlab/merenlab.org/software/anvio/help/artifacts/functional-enrichment-txt/index.md

 <img src="../../images/icons/TXT.png" alt="TXT" style="width:100px; border:none" />

 A TXT-type anvi'o artifact.
-It is typically provided by the user.
+This artifact is typically generated, used, and/or exported **by anvi'o** (and not provided by the user)..

 [Back to help main page](../../)